-Property is carried at revalued amounts, determined from market-based evidence by appraisals undertaken by professional valuers less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
+Property, plant and equipment is carried at revalued amounts, determined from market-based evidence by appraisals undertaken by professional valuers less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
 Formal revaluations are performed annually such that the carrying amount does not differ materially from that which would be determined using fair value at the reporting date.